-Specific to our China pilot initiative, Deborah Brautigam's well-known blog China in Africa: The Real Story (www.chinaafricarealstory.com/) provided a critical source of project-level information.
-As a widely read, publicly available resource on Chinese flows to Africa, the blog regularly collects and publishes technical project details (such as loan terms and implementation information in record A was merged into record B, and record A was marked "inactive."
+Specific to our "Chinese development finance to Africa" pilot initiative, Deborah Brautigam's well-known blog China in Africa: The Real Story (www.chinaafricarealstory.com/) provided a critical source of project-level information.
+As a widely read, publicly available resource on Chinese flows to Africa, the blog regularly collects and publishes technical project details (such information in record A was merged into record B, and record A was marked "inactive."
 The goal of this exercise is to avoid double counting while maintaining a valid, comprehensive scope.

-status) from reports, interviews, and online commenters.
-AidData staff cross-checked mediasourced data with every Brautigam blog post from January 2010 onward, and if necessary, modified record details for any projects described in the blog.
-In many cases her blog contains valuable information from interviews with officials in Africa as well as other field work, and is therefore not found in media reports during the MBDC process.
-We generally treated the blog's project information, much of which, as authoritative, unless our team uncovered a media update that was published after one of her blog posts and provided new updates about a project record.
-From this experience, we recommend that future iterations of MBDC approach these extensive repositories of qualitative research on development finance projects in a similar fashion.
+as loan terms and implementation status) from reports, interviews, and online commenters.
+AidData staff cross-checked media-sourced data with every Brautigam blog post since its creation in 2010, and if necessary, modified record details for any projects described in the blog.
+In many cases her blog contains valuable information from interviews with officials in Africa as well as other field work, and is therefore not found in media reports during Stage One.
+We generally treated the blog's project information, , as authoritative, unless our team uncovered a media update that was published after one of her blog posts and provided new updates about a project record.
+From this experience, we recommend that future applications of this methodology approach analogous repositories of qualitative research on development finance projects in a similar fashion.

-In addition to these data quality exercises, AidData staff completed a series of "cross-checks" on the final database to discover potential strengths and weaknesses of our data collection methods.31 Official aggregate and project-level data on Chinese official finance is scarce.
+In addition to these data quality exercises, AidData staff completed a series of "cross-checks" on the final database to discover potential strengths and weaknesses of our data collection methods.30 Official aggregate and project-level data on Chinese official finance is scarce.
 AidData compared the media-sourced dataset with available official figures, public information from multilateral and recipient agencies, and select studies, including: